aisingapore/ai-practitioner-handbook/book/5-data-mgmt-exp-proc/e2e-workflow.md

-# What are the Processes Involved to Build a Basic End-to-End Workflow?
+# What are the Processes Involved in Building a Basic End-to-End Workflow?

 Contributor(s): Syakyr Surani, Ryzal Kamis